 - Two-Way Radios (Walkie Talkies): Registered student organizations can check out two-way radios for events as needed through the Campus Involvement Resource Desk.
 To reserve the radios, contact email@example.com, 320-308-2205, or visit the front desk.

 - University Facilities Reservations: Registered student organizations can reserve space for a free or nominal charge in many University facilities including, AMC and Student Recreation Center.

 - University Affiliation: Organizations may use the University name on publications and letterhead, indicating affiliation with St. Cloud State University, subject to University name, logo and seal guidelines.
 To find these guidelines, go to www.stcloudstate.edu/ucomm/styleguide.

-- Vehicle Rental: 12 passenger vans are available through Buildings & Grounds, one 12 passenger and one 7 passenger van is available through AMC, and one 12 passenger van, one enclosed trailer and one open trailer are available through Campus Recreation.
+- Vehicle Rental: 12 passenger vans are available through Buildings & Grounds, one 12 passenger and one 7 passenger van is available through AMC, and one 12 passenger van.
 Please see the travel section of this guidebook for details on reserving these vehicles.

 - Website Resources: The student organizations website, www.stcloudstate.edu/campusinvolvement/organizations offers resources for student organizations and Advisers, including sample agendas, event planning resources, forms, evaluations and much more.

 - Work Room: Department of Campus Involvement provides an area in the Student Activities Complex in Atwood Memorial Center and is available for all student organizations to prepare promotional materials.